xenione/xenione.github.io/_posts/2016-09-24-Swipe-Maker.md

 title: Easy Swipe Maker!
 ---

-From the library to build your own swipeout item views these examples will only take **5 minutes** each.
+From the library to build your own swipeout item views.
+These examples will only take **5 minutes** each.
 Have a look at the demos app available on [google play](https://play.google.com/store/apps/details?id=apps.xenione.com.swipelayout)

 ## Example of a **Swipe of Both Sides**